Bad Cats: Barbecue

 The barbecue, when lit, causes the point value of the jet bumpers to go up from 500 points each to 5,000 points each, accompanied by cat meows and the occasional dog bark for each hit.
 If the player does not light the barbecue via the Skill Shot, they can light it by completing a drop-target bank.

 Inlanes

 The left inlane, when lit, lights the Doghouse scoop.
 The right inlane, when lit, lights the 10X Fish Bone-Us.
 One lane is always lit; when collected, the light moves to the other lane.
-The lit lane can also be moved by the slingshots, the left/right rubber-switches, and sometimes the jet bumpers.
+The lit lane can also be moved by the slingshots, the left/right rubber-switches, and sometimes, the jet bumpers.

 Fishbowl Ramp

 The S-E-A-F-O-O-D feature is collected from a lit Doghouse.
 The Doghouse is lit by passing through a lit left inlane, or by shooting the unlit Doghouse.
 It is lit for 20 seconds.
-Shooting a lit Doghouse spins the S-E-A-F-O-O-D wheel, which will award one of the following prizes, numbered 1-8:
+Shooting a lit Doghouse spins the S-E-A-F-O-O-D wheel, which will award one of a series of prizes.